BM (singer): 2018–2019: from "Makolongulu" remix to "Rosalina"

 On 7 February 2018, BM premiered a remix of "Makolongulu", featuring Ugandan singer Eddy Kenzo.
 The video, directed by Martin Beta and filmed on the streets of Kampala, included a guest performance by the Ugandan Hyper Dancers troupe.
-The remix was a massive hit in Uganda and Kenya and catapulted BM's visibility in the East African music scene.
+The remix was a massive hit in Uganda and Kenya.

-On 24 June, he debuted the single "Rosalina," which signifies 'break your back'.
-The song gained a substantial following in Europe, particularly in the UK, France, Belgium, as well as across the Americas.
-The hashtag #Rosalinadancechallenge disseminated virally across various social media platforms and was featured in BBC What's New.
-Notable personalities, such as the Congolese-British comedian Eddie Kadi, took part in the dance challenge.
-The choreography incorporated ndombolo-inspired dance movements, characterized by energetic, full-body motions involving the legs, arms, and waist that followed the song's rhythmic tempo.
+On 24 June, he debuted the single "Rosalina", which signifies "break your back".
+The song quickly gained a strong online following through the viral #Rosalinadancechallenge and was featured in BBC What's New.
+Prominent figures, including Congolese-British comedian Eddie Kadi, joined the challenge, performing ndombolo-inspired dance movements, characterized by energetic, full-body motions involving the legs, arms, and waist that followed the song's rhythmic tempo.

-On 13 December, BM guest-performed on Assi So-La's single "Gwara Nao Para", which became BM's most-streamed track on Spotify, amassing over 6 million streams.
+On 13 December, BM guest-performed on Assi So-La's single "Gwara Nao Para", which went on to become his most-streamed track on Spotify, surpassing 6 million streams.